 For both CSAT and CES you can ask follow up questions about specific touchpoints, or invite open text responses to dig deeper into the key drivers.This is useful in helping you to identify actions to take to improve the experience.

-5. Bring your customer support and self service together
+Bring your digital and offline support together

 A good digital customer experience platform is essential to optimizing your customer self service.
 By integrating all your channels into a single tech solution, you’re able to get a holistic view of the customer experience.